formelio/HINQ-DVA-zandbak-testing/README.md

 # example-fhir-output
-You can find the expected responses for various GD + Source system combinations
+You can find the expected FHIR responses for various gegevensdiensten + source system combinations

 # Available dataservices: